 On behalf of the new group of students who are privileged to now call you teacher, thank you for enriching their lives—socially, emotionally, soulfully, and academically.
 Here’s to your best school year ever!
 I am proud of the important work you do cultivating classrooms overflowing with willingness, wisdom, wonder, warmth, and worth. xo

-When we are at a social event and I inevitably make a beeline to my fellow educators only to join in on what my husband knows will be yet another endless round of “teacher talk,” he resists rolling his eyes.
-Instead, he understands that sharing the school stories he may have heard a million times helps me find much-needed cheer (and commiseration) with my colleagues.
+When we’re at a social event and I inevitably make a beeline to my fellow educators, only to join in on what my husband knows will be yet another endless round of “teacher talk,” he resists rolling his eyes.
+Instead, my husband understands that sharing the school stories he may have heard a million times helps me find much-needed cheer (and commiseration) with my colleagues.
 Sometimes a little after-hours venting (and a little vino) with my coworkers is this teacher’s own best homework assignment.

-More than the fact that my husband allows me time to express my teacher frustrations and triumphs to others, it is most gratifying how year after year he vicariously lives my life in the classroom and knows the names of all of my most noteworthy (and notorious) students.
+More than the fact that my husband allows me time to express my teacher frustrations and triumphs to others, it’s most gratifying how year after year he vicariously lives my life in the classroom and knows the names of all of my most noteworthy (and notorious) students.

 Feedback from Family and Friends

 After my book was finally published, I of course gave my mother one of the first autographed copies.
-I told her she did not have to read it, but she insisted that she would.
+I told her she didn’t have to read it, but she insisted she would.
 And she did—cover to cover.

-While that grand gesture would have been enough and anyone would expect their parent to gush about their child’s first book, the part I loved most was when my mom would call me at various junctures to remark about the current chapter she was reading.
-It meant the world to me that she actually “got” what my teaching experience was like, warts and all, and that she understood and agreed with my philosophy of attending to the needs of the whole child.
+While that grand gesture would’ve been enough and anyone would expect their parent to gush about their child’s first book, the part I loved most was when my mom would call me at various junctures to remark about the current chapter she was reading.
+It meant the world to me that she actually “got” what my teaching life was like, warts and all, and that she understood and agreed with my philosophy of attending to the needs of the whole child.

-I have always been Los Angeles-based, so when my school librarian friend in Maryland emailed me recently to tell me about someone who had made her day, it made my day as well.
-Her colleague had sent her a link to the Edutopia article, Young Adult Novels that Teach a Growth Mindset, because he thought she would find it particularly interesting.
+I have always been Los Angeles-based, so when my friend in Maryland emailed me recently to tell me about someone who had made her day, it made my day as well.
+Her colleague had sent her a link to the Edutopia article Young Adult Novels that Teach a Growth Mindset because he thought a school librarian like her would find it particularly interesting.
 As my East Coast friend recounted to me, she was delighted to inform him that she had already read that article and that she knew its author (me) personally!

 My Students’ Expressions of Gratitude

-For the last fourteen years, I have gazed upon a gift from one of my students that perpetually adorns my teacher desk.
-It is just a cheesy dollar store pencil holder, but it holds immeasurable value to me.
+For the last fifteen years, I have gazed upon a gift from one of my students that perpetually adorns my teacher desk.
+It’s just a cheesy dollar store pencil holder, but it holds immeasurable value to me.

-It is always nice to be recognized and remembered, but I have come to realize that it is my own memories of the people who have touched me that sustain and satisfy my beloved teaching career.
+It’s always nice to be recognized and remembered, but I have come to realize that it’s my own memories of the people who have touched me that sustain and sweeten my beloved teaching career.

 Looking for the perfect Teacher Appreciation gift for yourself, a beloved colleague, a new teacher– or all three?
 Check out Talented Teachers, Empowered Parents, Successful Students!
 It’s my love letter to the teaching profession and full of practical strategies to honor the needs of the whole child and to strengthen parent-teacher relationships.